AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-graphql-samples.md

 ### Sample Query for a Content Fragment of a specific Model with Content References{#sample-wknd-fragment-specific-model-content-reference}

-There are two flavors of this query - one to return all content references, and one to return content references for `attachments`.
+There are two flavors of this query:

+1. To return all content references.
+1. To return the specific content references of type `attachments`.

 These queries interrogate: